ABOUT

 The United Nations Human Rights Declaration and Sustainable Development Goals establish a framework of critical importance for global action of which the primary objective is “to ensure that all human beings can fulfill their potential in dignity and equality and a healthy environment.”

 A Basic Income Guarantee program will reduce poverty and income inequality.
 Forms of basic income in Canada have already changed lives profoundly for the better, but only for some.
-Now we need to create a basic income guarantee for all, free of stigma and oversight.
+Now we need to create a Basic Income Guarantee for all, free of stigma and oversight.
 Basic income is key to creating a future that offers security and dignity for all, while ensuring a fairer distribution of work, wealth, income and participation in society.

 1